elankath/machine-controller-manager-provider-virtual/README.md

 # machine-controller-manager-provider-virtual

 A virtual provider for the Gardener Machine Controller Manager thar provides a [Driver](https://github.com/gardener/machine-controller-manager/blob/f73366907e5c7a6c7b6fe2dad846ad6b646986db/pkg/util/provider/driver/driver.go#L17) implementation that creates virtual k8s `Nodes` in a virtual shoot cluster.
 It can mimic AWS/GCP/Azure `Nodes` depending on the `MachineClass`.
 At the moment only AWS is supported.
 Helper scripts are also provided to setup and then launch a virtual cluster, MCM (machine-controller-manager), CA (cluster-autoscaler) as well as MC (this virtual machine-controller)

+## Purpose

+To enable dev-testing and debugging of the MCM and the CA on your local box with low resource usage and very simple setup. (no Docker, no Kind, no complexity)

 ## Usage

 ### Setup

 > [!NOTE]
 > Make sure you are signed into the SAP network before executing setup!